tigerneil/awesome-agi/README.md

 # AGI Landscape

 **The AGI Landscape** is going to push the boundary of artificial general intelligence.
-Thanks Professor David Aldous from UC Berkeley for the books suggestion:  https://www.stat.berkeley.edu/~aldous/205B/index.html

 $$
 \mathbf{uai} = \underset{\theta}{\arg\max}\ \mathcal{AGI}(\theta)